brendt/stitcher.io/src/content/book/09-test-factories.md

 Also keep in mind that you can use these factories for other stuff too, not just models.
 I've been also using them extensively to set up [DTOs](/blog/laravel-beyond-crud-02-working-with-data), and sometimes even request classes.

-I'd suggest to play around with them a little the next time you're in need of test factories.
+I'd suggest to play around with them the next time you're in need of test factories.
 I can assure you they will not disappoint!